natishakhadgi/home-user-backpack-v2/README.md

 Home-User-Backpack is a hub (lol) for college event planners to help virtually connect classmates, student committees, and members of student organizations.
 HUB crowdsources all the fun, remote activities on the internet and organizes them into one centralized hub to make event planning easier and diversify the activity options at these virtual socials.

+## Revisiting The Project

+Since the beginning of Covid, I wanted to create the HUB app.
+It wasn't until the Femme Hacks 2021 Hackathon, I decided to pursue this passion project.
+I worked with wonderful people to create a mockup and working prototype.
+Unfortunately, we were not able to complete the project.
+Because this project meant a lot to me, I decided to revisit it and start over and applying new skills and technologies (specifically React).

 ## Design Process
 We created user personas, hi-fi mockups, and a working prototype for our website using Figma and Notion.